Skip to main content

 Summary

-Corporations can take advantage of the current rate environment to reassess their interest rate exposure.
-Locking in rates on future fixed-rate debt issuances can be particularly advantageous because of the current inversion in the forward curve, heightened volatility in yields, and substantial global uncertainty around continued central bank interest rate cuts.
+Organizations can take advantage of the current rate environment to reassess their interest rate exposure.
+Locking in rates on future fixed-rate debt issuances can be particularly advantageous because of the heightened volatility in yields and substantial global uncertainty around geopolitics and central bank interest rate policy.

 As companies take a fresh look at capital structure plans for the future, including refinancing or issuing new bonds, many are considering hedging the future risk of their new coupon.
-The volatility in the interest rate markets and ongoing uncertainty regarding future economic stability and growth is causing many corporations to consider hedging risk to medium and long-term rates.
-Questions around the expected path of inflation and the cooling labor market are resulting in magnified day-to-day movements in interest rates.
+The volatility in the interest rate markets and ongoing uncertainty regarding future geopolitics, economic stability, and inflation is causing many corporations to consider hedging risk on medium and long-term rates.

-As shown on the graphic below, there has been heightened interest rate volatility within the U.S. treasury market in 2024.
-When looking at all rolling 30-day periods throughout 2024, 56% of the time, yields moved by at least 20 basis points.
-Likewise, the average basis point change was 23.9.
-For corporations looking to issue fixed rate debt, there is potential for significant movement in the fixed rate coupon that will be locked in upon issuance, if remaining unhedged.
-The analysis and graphic below also suggest it is never too late to hedge an upcoming fixed rate debt issuance, since substantial risk remains even over a one-month time period.
+As shown in the graphic below, there has been heightened interest rate volatility within the U.S. treasury market in 2025.
+When looking at all rolling 30-day periods over the last 12 months, 57% of the time yields moved by at least 20 basis points.
+Likewise, the average basis point change was 26.1 over a one-month period.
+For companies looking to issue fixed-rate debt, there is potential for significant movement in the fixed-rate coupon that will be locked in upon issuance if remaining unhedged.
+The analysis and graphic below also suggest it is never too late to hedge an upcoming fixed-rate debt issuance, since substantial risk remains even over a one-month time period.

-These dynamics have triggered interest from many corporates to lock in rates on future fixed-rate debt issuances today.
+The recent elevated volatility has created interest from many firms to lock in rates on future fixed-rate debt issuances today.
 Companies pursuing this strategy should be prepared to navigate the complexities of trade structure, accounting, and market pricing for this approach.

 Mechanics matter